-In all the evaluation modes teaching of a color can be performed externally through INN
+In all the evaluation modes teaching of a color can be performed externally through IN0 or through the teach button at the sensor housing.

 OFF: The external TEACH feature is deactivated.

-ON: The sensor can be taught up to 48 colors through INO.
+ON: The sensor can be taught up to 48 colors through IN0.